Maggie Wilderotter Chairman and Chief Executive Officer

 With Frontier Communications since 2006

-Cecilia K. McKenney is Executive Vice President, Human Resources and Administrative Services, responsible for all Human Resources activities as well as Procurement and Marketing Services (including brand activation and identity, media plans and customer acquisition/retention programs), Corporate Communications and Public Relations.
+Cecilia K. McKenney is Executive Vice President, Human Resources and Administrative Services, responsible for all Human Resources activities and Marketing Services (including brand activation and identity, media plans and customer acquisition/retention programs), Corporate Communications and Public Relations.
 Before this, she was responsible for Human Resources and Sales Operations and was Executive Vice President, Human Resources and Call Center Sales & Service from February 2008 to May 2012.
 Ms. McKenney joined the company as Senior Vice President, Human Resources in February 2006.
 She is a member of the company's Senior Leadership Team and reports to the Chairman and CEO.

 Kathleen Quinn Abernathy is Executive Vice President, External Affairs, responsible for the company's governmental and regulatory affairs.
 From March 2010 to June 2012, she was Chief Legal Officer and Executive Vice President, Regulatory and Governmental Affairs.
 Prior to joining Frontier, she was a Partner at Wilkinson Barker Knauer LLP, advising clients on a wide range of legal, policy and regulatory issues related to telecommunications and the media.
 Before this, she was a Partner at the law firm of Akin Gump Strauss Hauer & Feld, LLP.